abidex4yemi/Sprint-Challenge-Redux-Smurfs/README.md

 - [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-*`redux-thunk` Redux is action creator or dispatchers are synchronous and only allows action  creators to be an object. `redux-thunk` allows us to perform asynchronous request and also return action as a function*
+*`redux-thunk` Redux is action creator or dispatchers are synchronous and only allows action  creators to be an object. `redux-thunk` is a middleware that that intercept between action creators and the reducers, allows us to perform asynchronous request and also return action as a function*

 ## Project Set Up